populse/mia_processes/docs/html/_sources/documentation/pipelines/FunctionalLangageMemory/GE2REC.rst.txt

 This protocol consists of three interdependent tasks:

 - The first task is a block sequence of sentence generation with implicit encoding (GE).
 Subjects heard words through headphones and have to generate sentences in internal language.
 During the control periods, a pseudoword is broadcast to the subjects  and they have to listen the pseudoword and not to talk covertly.
-The run also includ rest period (with a fixation cross displayed).
+The run also include rest period (with a fixation cross displayed).

 - The second task is a recognition event paradigm (RECO).
 Images are presented to the subjects in a pseudo-random modeand they have to indicate whether they recognise the images of the objects whose names had been broadcast during the first GE task.
 The choice was binary.
 Either the subject indicates that they recognised the image (OLD), or that it was a new item (NEW).
 The run also included 40 control images showing the button that needed to be pressed in order to control for the motor activations during button pressing.